Put-in-Bay Diary October 2017 If You Missed It, Read It Here!

 Thurs., Oct.
 12th – Workers are at the tent in the downtown park getting ready for Oktoberfest weekend.

 Fri., Oct.
 13th – Missi Kowalski’s science class in doing a salamander survey in Cooper’s Woods.
 The group finds quite a few of these little guys.

 Sun., Oct.
-15th – As successful at the Oktoberfest was the day before, the event’s second day is a bust as the weather keeps people away.
+15th – As successful as the Oktoberfest was the day before, the event’s second day is a bust as the weather keeps people away.
 49 MPH west winds are reported by Bob Bahney in the evening.
-The last ferry of the days leaves Put-in-Bay at 4 p.m.
+The last ferry of the day leaves Put-in-Bay at 4 p.m.
 The Browns Backers are at Topsy Turvey’s.
-The Jeff Verhoff scholarship fundraiser dinner takes place at Upper Deck in the evening.
+The Jeff Verhoff scholarship fundraiser dinner occurs at Upper Deck Restaurant in the evening.

 Mon., Oct.
 16th – The annual Put-in-Bay Chamber of Commerce Reverse Raffle takes place in the tent left over from the Oktoberfest.
-Kevin Dailey and the staff at the Boathouse provide a really good dinner for the large group of party goers.
+Kevin Dailey and the staff at the Boathouse provide a delicious dinner for the large group of partygoers.

 Thurs., Oct.
 19th – The Village Council’s Water & Sewer Committee meets to discuss rate and billing issues.
 Workers are working on the new landscaping for the entrance to the downtown park at the corner of Bayview and Hartford.
 Don and Rosi Stephens are celebrating their diamond (60th) wedding anniversary.
 Mark Mathys and his fishing team are in Cabo San Lucas Competing in the Bisbee’s Tournament.